 What is too much stress?

 While it is expected that we all experience some stress in our lives, everyone’s threshold for what amounts to too much stress is different.
 This is why it is important that you do not compare yourself to others.
-If you are finding it hard to cope and are worried about yourself due to low energy, tiredness, excessive eating/drinking, irritability, social withdrawal or disturbing thoughts (with no physical symptoms); it is a good idea to talk to someone or your GP as first step.
+If you are finding it hard to cope and are worried about yourself due to low energy, tiredness, excessive eating/drinking, irritability, social withdrawal or disturbing thoughts; it is a good idea to talk to someone about it.
 Being proactive as soon as you suspect something will help you feel more in control of your situation.

-You can contact your health insurance provider to explore what cover is provided for therapeutic supports (if any) by your policy.
-You can also find support by clicking on one of the websites listed below.
+As a first step, you can call LegalMind’s freephone number (1800 81 41 77) to speak to an accredited, qualified and experienced counsellor or psychotherapist at any time of the day or night.
+You can also find other independent supports by clicking on one of the websites listed below.
 Over time we will refresh and expand information signposted here to make sure that you have the most relevant and up to date supports on one page.

 Peer support in the legal community